turboapps/docs/deploying/to_turboserver/a-basic_walthrough.md

 #### Publish the Application

-TurboServer enables administrators to test Application versions prior to publishing.
+Turbo Server enables administrators to test Application versions prior to publishing.
 Complete the following to test the Application version:

 1. Navigate to the **Applications** page of the Administration Site.